coatyio/coaty-js/docs/man/migration-guide.md

 * Stop adding extra properties to `LogHost` objects directly.
 Extend the `LogHost` interface to provide them.

+### Changes in subscription management

+In Coaty 2, you no longer need to care about *unsubscribing* RxJS subscriptions of Observables returned by `CommunicationManager.observe...()` and `CommunicationManager.publish...()` methods when the communication manager is stopped.
+These subscriptions are now **automatically disposed**, in order to release system resources and to avoid memory leaks.

+* Stop invoking `unsubscribe()` method calls for these subscriptions in the `Controller.onCommunicationManagerStopping()` method, as they are now unsubscribed automatically.

 ### Changes in distributed lifecycle management

 To realize distributed lifecycle management for Coaty agents in Coaty 1,